-9. Under the Environment Wales Act 2016 the authority must to seek to maintain and enhance biodiversity in the exercise of its planning functions, and in so doing promote the resilience of ecosystems, so far as consistent with the proper exercise of those functions.

-10. The authority is also subject to a variety of duties in respect of national and internationally important sites and protected species.
+- 17. In addition to the duties that are implicit in the purposes of the National Park, under the Environment Wales Act 2016 the Authority must to seek to maintain and enhance biodiversity in the exercise of its planning functions, and in so doing promote the resilience of ecosystems, so far as consistent with the proper exercise of those functions. - 18.
+The Authority is also subject to a variety of duties in respect of national and internationally important sites and protected species.
 These will be advised upon on a case by case basis.